ndamatta/CSE111-BYU-Idaho/README.md

 # BYU-Idaho Applied Technology<br>
 Date: 12/10/2022<br>
-[CSE111] Programming with functions: My assignments
+[CSE111] Programming with functions: My assignments!

 <h3>Hi!
 This is <a href="https://www.linkedin.com/in/natanael-damatta/">Natanael</a></h3>